Video: McMorris Rodgers’ Remarks on Faster Care for Veterans Act

 Cathy McMorris Rodgers is Eastern Washington’s chief advocate in Congress and a rising star in American politics.
 Since first being elected to the House in 2004, she has earned the trust of her constituents and praise on Capitol Hill for her hard work, conservative principles, bipartisan outreach, and leadership.
-As someone who grew up on a farm, worked at her family’s small business, and later became a wife and mom of three, Cathy has lived the American Dream, and she works every day to rebuild that Dream for our children and grandchildren.
+As someone who grew up on an orchard, worked at her family’s small business, and later became a wife and mom of three, McMorris Rodgers has lived the American Dream, and she works every day to rebuild that Dream for our children and grandchildren.

-In January 2014 Cathy delivered the Republican address following the State of the Union, in which she articulated a hopeful, bold Republican vision that will make life better for the American people.
+In January 2014, McMorris Rodgers delivered the Republican address following the State of the Union, in which she articulated a hopeful, bold Republican vision that will make life better for the American people.

-In 2006, Cathy married Brian Rodgers, a Spokane native and retired 26-year Navy Commander.
-In 2007, she gave birth to Cole McMorris Rodgers.
-Since Cole was born with Trisomy 21, Cathy has become a leader in the disabilities community.
-She has also welcomed two daughters into the world – Grace Blossom (December 2010) and Brynn Catherine (November 2013).
+In 2006, McMorris Rodgers married Brian Rodgers, a Spokane native and retired 26-year Navy Commander.
+In 2007, she gave birth to Cole Rodgers.
+Cole was born with Trisomy 21 and inspired McMorris Rodgers to become a leader in the disabilities community.
+She has since welcomed two daughters into the world – Grace Blossom (December 2010) and Brynn Catherine (November 2013).
 She is the only Member of Congress in history to give birth three times while in office.

 Cathy is the Republican Conference Chair

 She serves on the Energy and Commerce Committee